 - Advising the Chief of Police in all matters of a religious nature involving the Police Department and performance of law enforcement duties in the community.
 Further, Chaplains shall act as liaison with local ministerial associations and on matters pertaining to the moral, spiritual, and religious welfare of police personnel.

 - Assisting the Police Department in the performance of appropriate ceremonial functions.

 - Assisting at suicide incidents.

-- Assisting with specialized teams (Crisis Response, Hostage Negotiation, SWAT, etc.) only after the appropriate, specialized training.
+- Assisting with specialized teams (Crisis Response, Critical Incident Stress Management, Peer Support, Hostage Negotiation, SWAT, etc.) given the appropriate, specialized training.